dotnet/arcade/Documentation/Operations/Helix-Machine-Management/Helix-Machine-Lifecycle-Processes.md

 - If any warnings about "Update-required" queues arise: (e.g. "`##[warning]<image.identifier> has update-required date: YYYY-MM-DD, in the next three weeks.
 Please either update the image to newer, file an issue requesting this, or extend the date with a comment explaining why if no action is taken.`")
   - Check whether updated images exist:
     - Refer to the yaml for these images, found under the "definitions" folder of [the dotnet-helix-machines repo](https://dnceng.visualstudio.com/internal/_git/dotnet-helix-machines).
 Some windows images may be found in definition-base\windows.base.yaml
-    - Find the image referenced in the yaml.  , or directly inside definitions\shared in teh
+    - Find the image referenced in the yaml.  , or directly inside definitions\shared in the dotnet-helix-machines repository.
     - Run the osob CLI (the following commands assume you have .NET Core runtime on the path and are inside the `tools\OsobCli` folder of this repository.
       - `dotnet run list-image-versions -l westus -d ..\..\definitions`
       - `dotnet run list-imagefactory-image-versions -d ..\..\definitions`